On the stability and ergodicity of adaptive scaling Metropolis algorithms: Stability

 \section{Stability}

-This section develops stability results, starting with a simple theorem on the general process given in Section \ref{sec:notation}.
-This theorem is auxiliary for the present paper, but may have applications with other adaptive MCMC algorithms of similar type.
+This section develops stability results for the general adaptive scaling process of Section \ref{sec:notation}.
+We start with a general stability theorem based on a martingale argument.
+This theorem is auxiliary for the present paper, but may have applications also in other settings.